LOxwizard/Weather-modelling/README.md

 3. Agile model:
-     consists of a code which plots the weather conditions in matplot from the data with small increments
+     consists of a code which plots the weather conditions in matplot from the data with respective to sprints.